raspberrypilearning/push-button-stop-motion/en/step_6.md

 --- task ---

 **IMPORTANT** You must create a new folder to store your stills.
-In the terminal window, enter `mkdir animation`.
+In the folder where you saved your Python code, create a folder called `animation`.

 --- /task ---